Third Trimester Part Three: 36 to 41 Weeks

 We had our final 3 of 3 hospital appointments on 11/11 and it was the best wish come true.
 All the measurements and tests for me and baby were in healthy ranges.
 We got the official approval from their team to have a home birth, which was a massive relief.
 Of course, we still could have done it but having their professional support provides a lot of reassurance.
 Even the woman helping us at the hospital said she had two home births and totally understood my desire.
 I just love that this is normal in The Netherlands… I’ll never get over their natural approach!

-The good news also have me a nice energy boost and I went to my yoga and pilates classes that week.
+The good news also gave me a nice energy boost and I went to my yoga and pilates classes that week.
 As usual, I got my prenatal thai massage on Friday.

 We also had another appointment with our actual midwife team to go over details for the home birth.
 She let us listen to baby’s heartbeat and did a physical exam of my belly, which confirmed he is “very engaged.”
 As you can see in the photos, he has dropped so low!